Assault, ABH & GBH DEFENCE Solicitors - LAWYERS FOR ASSAULT CHARGES UK

 - Significant blood loss requiring a transfusion, major treatment or substantial incapacity

-The offence of GBH can be split into two categories:
+The offence of GBH can be split into two categories as follows.

-- Wounding without intent - to cause GBH without intent, the attacker must have had the intention to assault the victim but not to cause serious bodily harm.
+To cause GBH without intent, the attacker must have had the intention to assault the victim but not to cause serious bodily harm.
+GBH without intent is a breach of Section 20 of the Offences against the Person Act (1861).
 Depending on the severity of the attack, this case can be dealt with by the Magistrates’ Court or the Crown Court, and carries a maximum sentence of five years' imprisonment.

 - The attack was planned or repeated